UniverseCitiz3n/UniverseCitiz3n.github.io/_posts/2019-09-27-Selenium-Powershell.md

 # Getting started

 What you will need is **Webdriver.dll** you can grab some from [here](https://github.com/UniverseCitiz3n/UniverseCitiz3n.github.io/tree/master/assets/bins/Selenium) or download directly from [NuGet](https://www.nuget.org/packages/Selenium.WebDriver) and extract it with 7-zip.
 Secondly you will need browser driver.
 I'm using **Chrome Driver** but there are drivers for Firefox, Opera, Edge, Safari.
 You can get Chrome driver [here](https://sites.google.com/a/chromium.org/chromedriver/).
 Lastly after you pick your driver be sure that you have installed browser itself 😅.
-It's the best to put .dll and .exe in the same folder to which you will be reaching in code.
+It's the best to put .dll and .exe in the same folder to which you will be reaching in code.<br>

-Time for some code
+Time for some code.
 # Starting web driver

 Firstly you need to load assembly to your workspace and executable to environmental path variable.